gracelang/language/website/GraceDialects/writeDialect.md

 things that were implicit in the source, like `self` and `outer`.
 The IDE will then highlight the offending range of the source program.

+You can also stop compilation and produce an error message by raising an exception in the checker.
+If you do this by requesting the `raise(_)with(data)` method, and `data` is either an AST node or a range object, then the appropriate source code range will be highlighted when the error is displayed.

+Note that the IDE _throws away_ anything written on the standard output stream.
+This means that you won't see the output from a `print` statement.
+If you need to produce debugging output, import the `"io"` module `as io`, and use `io.error.write "Progress is being made!\n"`.